eschnett/Vecmathlib.jl/README.md

 # Current State

-This repository contains currently only a proof-of-concept implementation, with code for the `exp` function and a benchmarking harness.
+This repository contains currently only a proof-of-concept implementation, with code for the `exp` and `log` functions and a benchmarking harness.
 Most ideas are taken from
 <https://bitbucket.org/eschnett/vecmathlib>, which is a C++
 implementation.